mvaldezc/vision_tools/README.md

 ### Particle Filter

 The Particle Filter or Sequential Monte Carlo Method provides an approximate solution to the nonlinear filtering problem, in contrast with the Kalman Filter which works only with linear gaussian distributed noise.
 The main idea of this concept is the usage of samples or particles spread out in the state-space, each of them representing one hypothesis of the state x<sub>k</sub> of the system.
 Then a weight is assigned to each particle depending on how probable that state is.
-Thus, the most likely samples are kept, resampled according to the weight and then propagated further to x<sub>k+1</sub>
+Thus, the most likely samples are kept, resampled according to the weight and then propagated further to x<sub>k+1</sub> using the system model.
+If you are not aware of the particle filter you can check [Andreas Svensson videos](https://youtu.be/aUkBa1zMKv4) and read his [introduction](https://www.it.uu.se/katalog/andsv164/Teaching/Material/PF_Intro_2014_AndreasSvensson.pdf) and for more advance understanding read [Schön and Lindsten introduction](http://www.it.uu.se/research/systems_and_control/education/2017/smc/SMC2017.pdf)

 ### Cascade Object Detector